WOULD YOU LIKE FRIES WITH THAT? (Part 1)

 Are consumers more likely to purchase their hair and beauty products from a salon than from the traditional places where they buy?
 Putting aside the fact that the time between salon visits is typically 4 to 8 weeks which corresponds to quantity/usage rate of most retail products - the answer is yes.

-In fact, salons have a unique advantage over other outlets.
+In our work as a management consulting firm, we've found that salons have a unique advantage over other outlets.
 That advantage is ‘trust’ and it's something consumers rate ahead of any other factor when it comes to purchase decisions.

 When asked why they continue to return to the same salon rather than venture somewhere else, the number one response was trust.
 Allowing another person into your personal space and to touch you requires considerable trust and it’s this trust that sustains the relationship between client and practitioner.
 Clients believe the advice they receive and follow the recommendation made by their beauty therapist/hairdresser/or stylist and do so because they trust them.